danieltjw/aifutures/README.md

 - Maximising information entropy (and protecting against information entropy reduction) as a solution to the AI alignment problem

-- The world will increasing shift towards possibility space expansion (explore) from the previous dominant mode of survival (exploit) due to abundance in Intellect and Energy in the coming decade
+- The world will increasing shift towards possibility space expansion (explore) from the previous dominant mode of survival (exploit) due to the abundance in Intellect and Energy in the coming decade

 ---